To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 For more travel inspo, check out my other posts on The Boho Traveller.

-If writing isn't your thing (and you know it clap your hands!)- then maybe an alternative to a blog for you will be a Vlog.
-This doesn't necessarily mean you have to buy fancy equipment or get on your phone every day and give a spiel about what you did that day.
+If writing is not your thing- then maybe an alternative to a blog for you will be a Vlog.
+This doesn’t necessarily mean you have to buy fancy equipment or get on your phone every day and give a spiel about what you did that day.
 There are many creative ways to start a video log.
 Go Pros are a great asset to have, or when I video blog, I often use my iPhone to shoot.
-I've seen vlogs that document 1.5 seconds from every day they were abroad, to just weekend specific vlogs, to certain activities.
+I’ve seen vlogs that document 1.5 seconds from every day they were abroad, to just weekend specific vlogs, to certain activities.
 The world is your creative oyster when it comes to video, so get jiggy with it!

 Another great way to document your travels in a very specific and unique way, and even allow yourself to grow and expand and come back to it when you have later travels.
 Another great thing about both of these accounts?
 You can share the login information and make it a collaboration project.
 Have roommates or a significant other that will be traveling with you?
 Inspire each other and make it a joint account, agreeing to post about amazing places you guys visit together.

-Along your new account or hashtag, maybe you could start a photo series.
-You know, along the lines of the whole #FollowMeTo series, or there are some people who are obsessed with doors, floors, or gates even.
+Along with your new account or hashtag, maybe you could start a photo series.
+You know, something along the lines of the whole #FollowMeTo series.
+There are some people who are obsessed with doors, floors, or gates even.
 Find your niche and start a photo series of a particular aspect of every place you visit.

 Nothing beats just a handwritten paper journal to remember every detail of your trip.
-Later on you can look back and reminisce on the little things that will slip your mind in years to come
+Later on, you can look back and reminisce about the little things that will slip your mind in years to come

-Pro Tip: Buy your journal once you reach your destination, then you have some added sentiment and encouragement to your documentations.
+Pro Tip: Buy your journal once you reach your destination, then you have some added sentiment and encouragement to your documentation.

-Stamps, postcards, terrible t-shirts, snow globes, ornaments, you name it, there is something for every traveller.
+Stamps, postcards, terrible t-shirts, snow globes, ornaments, you name it, there is something for every traveler.
 For the not s0 sentimental perhaps train stubs will do, and for people who are homebodies, maybe you would rather have a Christmas tree full of ornaments from all over the world to look at every year.
-Whatever the case is, a collection can be a great way to commemorate times gone by, even if it might prove a bit hard to stuff back in your suitcase for the way home.
+This is a way to uniquely document travel that is so specific to exactly what YOU did on your trip.
+Whatever the case is, a collection can be a great way to commemorate times gone by, even if it might prove a bit hard to stuff back in your suitcase on the way home.

-If scrapbooking (and the efforts involved) isn't really your thing, but maybe photography is, consider making a photo book at the end of your trip.
-Just select your photos and send them into a service such as Shutterfly, and voila, the work is done for you!
+If scrapbooking (and the efforts involved) isn’t really your thing, but maybe photography is, consider making a photo book at the end of your trip.
+Document travel by just selecting your photos and send them into a service such as Shutterfly, and voila, the work is done for you!

 Do you have any other creative ways to document your adventures!?
 Let me know in the comments below!